Skip to content

 Should You Wash Your Hair Everyday?
 Let’s Find Out

-Hair care seems like such a simple thing, washing your hair, rinsing it clean and drying it with the towel.
-But scratch the surface and you'll find a whole heap of opinions and advice floating about on the internet.
+Hair care seems like such a simple thing: washing your hair, rinsing it clean, and drying it with a towel.
+But scratch the surface and you'll find a whole heap of opinions and advice floating around on the internet.
 From health gurus to know-it-all influencers, some swear by a daily scrub, while others reckon less is more.

 The answer is yes… and no.